saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/dataspat06.jpg">

 * Similar to what you did earlier to add in a new spatial column, copy the code below and run it in your SQL Console.
-This time the new spatial column will have an SRS ID of 3857 and the ST_Transform function is used instead of ST_GeomFromText which was used on the two decimal columns.
+This time the new spatial column will have an SRS ID of 3857 and the ST_Transform function is used instead of ST_GeomFromText which was used earlier on the two decimal columns.

 ```